zhuzilin/NP_ML/README.md

 # NP_ML
 ## Introduction
-Classical machine learning algorithms with pure python numpy.
+Classical machine learning algorithms implemented with pure numpy.

-And a tool to help you understand the root of all the classical algorithms instead of blindly using tools like sklearn or tensorflow.
+The repo to help you understand the ml algorithms instead of blindly using APIs.

 ## Directory<a name="directory"></a>
 - [Introduction](#introduction)